-Luxury 5 star hotel in Denver
+Luxury 5-Star Hotel in Denver

-This 5-star hotel has the entire world running at its feet, as it sits directly on top of the Denver Union Station.
-Due to its convenient location, a few leaps would bring you to local restaurants, entertainment and shopping areas in no time.
+This 5-star hotel has the entire world running at its feet, as it sits directly on top of Union Station in Downtown Denver.
+Due to its convenient location, a few leaps would bring you to local restaurants, entertainment, and shopping areas in no time.

-The Great Hall, or the hotel’s lobby, provides 10 casual dining options.
+The Great Hall, or the hotel’s lobby, provides around ten casual dining options.
 To highlight some, you can start the day with a great breakfast at the Snooze, or have a cup of coffee at Pigtrain Coffee Co.
 In a hurry for a special meeting?
 Then get some grab-and-go at the Acme.

 Craving for something sweet?
 Then come over to Milkbox Ice Cream Eatery.
 Want some happy hour?
 The Terminal Bar surely has it.
-Wishing to experience the glamour of the Old Hollywood?
+Wishing to experience the glamour of Old Hollywood?
 Then go to the Cooper Lounge.
 Combining a historic place with a hotel is really remarkable, and experiencing the modern age together with nostalgia is truly sensational.